The Incredibly Personal Origin Of The Frank Ocean & Kanye West Driven Soundtrack To Waves

-It’s been a while since Frank Ocean and Kanye West collaborated on something, but perhaps fans who miss their musical mixings can take solace in the soundtrack for the new movie Waves, as it features music from both Ocean and West as the backdrop of a very personal coming of age story.
+It has been a while since Frank Ocean and Kanye West collaborated on something, but perhaps fans who miss their musical mixings can take solace in the soundtrack for the new movie Waves, as it features music from both Ocean and West as the backdrop of a very personal coming-of-age story.

 Advertisement